-Now let's say you have a customer who’s next charge date is January 5th.
+Now let's say you have a customer whose next charge date is January 5th.
 Since this charge falls before the migration date, you should update this line in your file to be the customer’s next charge date, which would be February 5th.
-Your old subscription platform will handle the January 5th charge, and then this customer will process through ReCharge on it’s February 5th renewal.
+Your old subscription platform will handle the January 5th charge, and then this customer will process through Recharge on its February 5th renewal.

-ReCharge currently offers support for Stripe, Braintree, and Authorize.net.
-Please refer to our Payment Processors and Payment Processor FAQ for more details.
-As long as you are using one of our supported payment processors, you can connect your existing account to ReCharge.
+Merchants using the Recharge Checkout on Shopify or BigCommerce can use Stripe, Braintree, and Authorize.net.
+Refer to the guide on Payment processors and Payment Processor FAQ for more information.
+As long as you are using one of our supported payment processors, you can connect your existing account to Recharge.

-If you are migrating over a Stripe account, make sure there are no Stripe Subscriptions setup.
-If you see any subscriptions, ensure they are cancelled to prevent double-billing.
+If you are migrating over a Stripe account, make sure there are no Stripe Subscriptions set up.
+If you see any subscriptions, ensure they are canceled to prevent double-billing.

-ReCharge is unable to make any edits or updates to your migration file.
-If we notice any issues, we will inform you of the changes that will need to be made before the migration can continue.
+Recharge is unable to make any edits or updates to your migration file.
+If the Migrations team notices any issues, they will inform you of the changes that will need to be made before the migration can continue.